CMU-CREATE-Lab/deep-smoke-machine/README.md

 # deep-smoke-machine
 Deep learning models and dataset for recognizing industrial smoke emissions.
 The videos are from the [smoke labeling tool](https://github.com/CMU-CREATE-Lab/video-labeling-tool).
 The code in this repository assumes that Ubuntu 18.04 server is installed.
-We will post our technical report here.
+If you found this dataset and the code useful, we would greatly appreciate it if you could cite our technical report below:

+Yen-Chia Hsu, Ting-Hao (Kenneth) Huang, Ting-Yao Hu, Paul Dille, Sean Prendi, Ryan Hoffman, Anastasia Tsuhlares, Randy Sargent, and Illah Nourbakhsh.
+2019.
+RISE Video Dataset: Recognizing Industrial Smoke Emissions. arXiv preprint arXiv:xxxx.xxxxx.

 ### Table of Content
 - [Install Nvidia drivers, cuda, and cuDNN](#install-nvidia)